doug-friedman/topicdoc/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* I fixed a typo in the package description in the DESCRIPTION file.
 * I have single quoted the software in the package description in the DESCRIPTION file.
 * I have made the title title-case in the DESCRIPTION file.
 * Updated the package description in the DESCRIPTION file to have more details about the type of metrics included and type of topic models supported.